 Michelin-starred fine dining, impeccable sushi, and a menu that changes every week

 Clare Smyth, the only woman to hold three Michelin stars in Britain opened her first solo restaurant, Core, three years ago.
 Dishes will be familiar to Michelin-star-gazers: crab, scallop, lamb, beef short rib and a chocolate and hazelnut creméux.
-But there are modern touches, too, and a welcome effort to minimise waste through a ‘whole animal and fish’ approach.
+But there are modern touches, too, and a welcome effort to minimise waste through a “whole animal and fish” approach.
 The restaurant also makes attempts — familiar service and loud-ish music — to break down some of the more tedious barriers to fine dining.
-It earned two Michelin stars at the first time of asking.
+It earned two Michelin stars at the first time of asking, and soon snagged its third.

 A restaurant named for the Michelin man was always going to double down on the tasting menu.
 Claude Bosi’s Bibendum earned two Michelin stars just a few months after opening, and its two tasting menus show two sides of the restaurant.
 There’s the signature, which covers the geometrically mesmerising duck jelly, sturgeon, and caviar; and Bosi’s signature “nosotto” dish of chopped vegetables and prawns.
-Or there’s the surprise, which is just that.
+Or there’s the tastes of the season, which is just that.
 Choose your fighter.

 The area around Victoria station has long been considered a culinary desert.
 At the vanguard of a relatively recent effort to up its game, Andrew Wong has reimagined modern Chinese cooking, and was awarded a richly deserved Michelin star in 2017.
 His ‘Taste of China’ tasting menu is inspired by the country’s 14 borders, with 14 servings in 13 courses covering ‘Memories of Peking Duck’; a trifecta of pork spanning char siu, jerky, and foie gras; and a Shaanxi pulled lamb burger based on rou jia mo.